Skip to main content

 This is fantastic, but to really make use of it you need to get to 720p or more.
 Right now I cannot with this workflow.
 Why?
 Probably because it also features the equally fantastic ClownShark Sampling stuff, but unfortunately for me on a 3060 RTX ClownShark stuff weighs heavily on time it takes to complete.
 Above 480p, it OOMs.
 So I need to tweak this workflow to get it reaching 720p before its of value to me, but you might find it useful.

-Workflows: To download the HuMO detailer workflow shown in this video right click here and download the json file.
+Workflow 1: To download the HuMO full detailer vrs 3 (AbleJones) workflow right click here and download the json file.
 The workflow can be dropped into Comfyui.

 back to top of page